DivyaSriThatikonda/SQL-Queries-Collection/README.md

 This repository contains SQL scripts for managing and analyzing data related to three tables: studies, programmer, and software Tables
 # Studies Table
 Columns:
-PNAME: Name of the student
+PNAME: Name of the student,
-INSTITUTE: Institute where the student studies
+INSTITUTE: Institute where the student studies,
-COURSE: Course name
+COURSE: Course name,
 COURSE_FEE: Fee for the course

 # Programmer Table
 Columns:
-PNAME: Name of the programmer
+PNAME: Name of the programmer,
-DOB: Date of birth
+DOB: Date of birth,
-DOJ: Date of joining
+DOJ: Date of joining,
-GENDER: Gender of the programmer
+GENDER: Gender of the programmer,
-PROF1: Primary programming language
+PROF1: Primary programming language,
-PROF2: Secondary programming language
+PROF2: Secondary programming language,
-SALARY: Salary of the programmer
+SALARY: Salary of the programmer.

 # Software Table
 Columns:
-PNAME: Name of the software
+PNAME: Name of the software,
-TITLE: Title of the software
+TITLE: Title of the software,
-DEVELOPIN: Programming language used for development
+DEVELOPIN: Programming language used for development,
-SCOST: Development cost of the software
+SCOST: Development cost of the software,
-DCOST: Distribution cost of the software
+DCOST: Distribution cost of the software,
 SOLD: Number of copies sold